-Opioid addiction is a growing epidemic in the United States therefore it is a must for us to be aware of their signs.
+Opioid and pain pill addiction is a growing epidemic in the United States therefore it is a must for us to be aware of their signs.
 Although many people mainly associate heroin and morphine with opioid use, the most consumed opioid drug in the country is something as common as prescription pain medication.

 Opioid Crisis: Signs of Opioid Addiction